LambdaGeo/rwh-ptbr/cap06.md

 ```

 Now, instead of applying a constructor like `JNumber` to a value to wrap it, we apply the `toJValue` function.
 If we change a value's type, the compiler will choose a suitable implementation of toJValue to use with it.
-[7 comments](comments: show / hide)

 We also provide a `fromJValue` function, which attempts to convert a JValue into a value of our desired type.
-[No comments](comment: add)

 #### More helpful errors

 The return type of our `fromJValue` function uses the Either type.
 Like Maybe, this type is predefined for us, and we'll often use it to represent a computation that could fail.
-[No comments](comment: add)

 While Maybe is useful for this purpose, it gives us no information if a failure occurs: we literally have `Nothing`.
 The Either type has a similar structure, but instead of `Nothing`, the “something bad happened” constructor is named `Left`, and it takes a parameter.
-[6 comments](comments: show / hide)

 ```haskell
 -- definido em Prelude.hs